Qatar · tool

 Destination-specific money tips

-- •Alcohol is expensive and only available in licensed hotel bars and restaurants.
+- •Alcohol is expensive and only available in licensed hotel bars and restaurants; expect to pay premium prices.

-- •Tipping is not obligatory but a 10-15% service charge is often included in restaurant bills; an additional tip for exceptional service is appreciated.
+- •Service charges are often included in restaurant bills; if not, a tip of 10-15% for exceptional service is appreciated.